The Advanced Content Marketing Principles Basic Guides Won't Tell You

 After: “It's clear that the user experience [insert app] facilitates is hugely valuable, particularly in a mid-pandemic world where people have extra time, a desire to learn something new, and an impulse to connect with others in this unparalleled time of isolation."

-The outcome: Most people can relate to feeling isolated and yearning to connect and learn new things during this pandemic.
-So now, you’ve not only explained why, but you’ve connected with your audience on that crucial emotional level.
+The outcome: Most people can relate to feeling isolated and yearning to connect during a pandemic.
+Now, you’ve not only explained why, but you’ve connected with your audience on that crucial emotional level.

-Connecting with your audience like this adds a human element to your content.
-It’s what helps you go beyond the role of a lackluster business trying to sell something to make a profit.
+This adds a human element to your content.
+It’s what helps you go beyond the role of a robotic business trying to sell something to make a profit.
 It makes you real.
 It shows that you understand because you feel it too.

-Nobody wants to be sold to.
+Nobody wants to feel like they're being sold to.
 Everybody wants to feel seen and heard.

 Similar to how sales superstars master the art of connecting with their prospects on a personal level, you should aspire to make your content relatable and authentic.